MislavJaksic/Prototyping/WebProgramming/JavaScriptTutorial/README.txt

                             aim to use them when you can as they are more powerful and modern.

 Event object: passed to event handler functions as a parameter.
+              catching the event object in an event handler is optional.
               [properties](https://developer.mozilla.org/en-US/docs/Web/API/Event) such as .target.
               preventDefault() to prevent, for example, forms from being submited if validation fails.

 Event bubbling and capture: what happens when two handlers of the same event type are activated on one element.
                             in capture phase: browser checks if the element's outer-most ancestor has an event handler registered and if so, runs it.